pooulad/gomber/README.md

 # gomber💣
-🚨Concurrent sms bomber writen with go
+🚨Concurrent sms bomber writen with go and cobra-cli